n0psn0ps/n0psn0ps.github.io/_posts/2025-02-13-Reversing-the-QardioArm.md

 ### Part 0x2 - Chars and CMDs

-Onto reversing the unencrypted Bluetooth connection with the Qardio ARM device.
+Onto reversing the unencrypted Bluetooth connection with the QardioArm device.
 This device uses a small microcontroller powered by four AAA batteries to engage a small pump and start the blood pressure measurement process.
 If you are interested in the general schematics of the device you can find all internal details on the FCC website.
 I may dump the microcontroller firmware on my GitHub at a later point for anyone interested.

 Each start measurement command is sent over a Bluetooth connection to the mobile application.
 The results are displayed in the application dashboard, showing the patient's corresponding values to the clinician.

 My next goal was to obtain the UUID identified for the BLE characteristic, the property assigned to the characteristic, and the value of the characteristic length. iOS uses the [CBCharacteristic](https://developer.apple.com/documentation/corebluetooth/cbcharacteristic) class to send commands over Bluetooth.
 So using a custom Frida script I traced the value of each and began the reversing process.
-Using my script I was able to observe the following output when connecting the Qardio ARM device and starting a command:
+Using my script I was able to observe the following output when connecting the QardioArm device and starting a command:

 ```swift
 [*] Writing value to characteristic: <CBCharacteristic: 0x280e95bc0, UUID = 583CB5B3-875D-40ED-9098-C39EB0C1983D, properties = 0x18, value = (null), notifying = NO> Value: {length = 2, bytes = 0xf101} Type: 0x0